 10:00 – court began.

-Then take evening bath and meal of rice, couple of ‘chapatis’, half-quart (1 pint – 20 onces, or approx half litre) of milk.
+Then take evening bath and meal of rice, couple of chapatis, ½ quart (a ½ litre) of milk.

 He always consulted a pocket watch, and was always accountable keeping time very punctually.
-He was always charitable to ‘brahmanas’, and equally befriended other castes.
+He was always charitable to brahmanas, and equally befriended other castes.
 He never showed pride, and his amiable disposition was a characteristic feature of his life.
-He never accepted gifts from anyone; he even declined all honors and titles offered by the government to him on the grounds that they might stand against his holy mission of life.
+He never accepted gifts from anyone; he even declined all honours and titles offered by the government to him on the grounds that they might stand against his holy mission of life.
 He was very strict in moral principles, and avoided the luxurious life; he would not even chew betel.
-He dislike theaters because they were frequented by ‘public women’.
+He dislike theatres because they were frequented by public women.

 He spoke Bengali, Sanskrit, English, Latin, Urdu, Persian and Oriya.
 He started writing books at age 12, and continued turning out a profuse number of volumes up until his departure from this world.